Celebrate the Festival of Colors with CWRU

 What is Holi?

-Known as the "festival of colors" Holi celebrations consist of throwing colored powders and waters at others.
+Known as the "festival of colors", Holi celebrations consist of throwing colored powders and waters at others.
 In addition, special food and drink are consumed throughout the day.
-The variety of colors used in Holi celebrations are culturally symbolic.
+The variety of colors used in Holi celebrations is culturally symbolic.

 Although primarily celebrated in India and Nepal, Holi is observed in many other countries throughout Southeast Asia and around the world.

-Today, many events have been inspired by the colorful festivities including the Color Run 5K and the Festival of Colors Music Tour.
+Today, many events have been inspired by Holi's colorful festivities including the Color Run 5K and the Festival of Colors Music Tour.

 Want to learn more?
 Check out the Kelvin Smith Library's Holi and Basant Kite Festival Resource Guide.